 There are a number of interesting walks around Richmond, why not try the Drummer Boy Walk for some spectacular views of the River Swale, the Batts and the Castle.
 On Saturdays make sure you don’t miss the Saturday Market, with local produce to be enjoyed in your luxury holiday cottage.

-This charming old market town spills down the most picturesque riverbank with the iconic Victorian viaduct and its 78 foot high arches towering over the River Nidd, alongside the ruins of Knaresborough Castle beyond.
-Explore ancient walkways, cobbled paths leading down to the idyllic waterfront for a spot of boating, mini-golf, cafes, pubs, independent shops, and secret passageways shrouded in mystery, with a history that goes back to the 5th century.
+This charming market town spills down the most picturesque riverbank with the iconic Victorian viaduct and its 78 foot high arches towering over the River Nidd, alongside the ruins of Knaresborough Castle beyond.
+Explore ancient walkways, cobbled paths leading down to the idyllic waterfront for a spot of boating and mini-golf as well as the bustling marketplace with cafes, pubs, independent shops, and secret passageways shrouded in mystery, with a history that goes back to the 5th century.

 Further along the riverbank you can take a relaxing woodland walk and discover one of Knaresborough’s enduring curiosities; the famous Mother Shiptons Cave and the Petrifying Well.
 Don’t forget to make a wish in the wishing well before you go.

 On a sunny day, we like to simply sit by the river and enjoy the tranquil view of passing boats with a local Brymor ice cream.
-Don’t forget your picnic as there are three picnic areas and two children’s play areas.
-One of these is a brand-new adventure playground, making it a great place to visit for a family-friendly day out.
+With three picnic areas and two childrens play areas, this is a great place to visit for a family-friendly day out.

 Hop on the train into Harrogate for a bit more shopping, and glide over the imposing railway viaduct looking down on the River Nidd – an amazing view.
 Make sure you try a slice of homemade cake at the famous Betty’s tea room whilst you’re there.

-Helmsley is the perfect English market town, with its bustling market square featuring charming tea rooms, cosy pubs, Michelin starred fine dining at The Star Inn, consistently voted the favourite Northern restaurant, all surrounded by mile after mile of the beautiful North York Moors.
+Helmsley is the perfect English market town, with its bustling market square featuring charming tea rooms, cosy pubs, Michelin starred fine dining at The Star Inn, consistently voted the favourite Northern restaurant, all surrounded by miles of the beautiful North York Moors.

 Soaring above this tranquil town are the dramatic ruins of Helmsley Castle, be sure not to miss the bronzed archers ready to battle!
 With a 100 foot high tower and substantial medieval, Tudor and Victorian remains, it’s a history lovers delight.
 Helmsley Walled Gardens are nestled next to Helmsley Castle and offer 5 acres of magnificent garden that encapsulates harmony through its flowers.